 Helicopter Parents and Depression

-Twins study finds link between helicopter parents and anxiety and depression, diminishing genetic cause
+Twins study finds link between overprotective parents and anxiety and depression, diminishing genetic cause

 A study of monozygotic (MZ) and dizygotic (DZ) twins was undertaken to assess further the properties of the Parental Bonding Instrument (PBI), a self-report measure of parental care and overprotection, to examine for associations between PBI and mood (trait anxiety and depression) scores, and to assess the genetic contribution to anxiety and depression scores.
 Mean correlations on the PBI scales were high and strikingly similar for the MZ and DZ twin pairs, supporting the construct validity of the PBI as a measure of parental characteristics.
 Higher mood scores were linked with less parental care and greater parental protection, the associations being stronger with anxiety than depression.
 Finally, methodological limitations in estimating heritability are noted.

-Helicopter parenting linked to low self-esteem and depression; mitigated by affection
+Controlling parenting linked to low self-esteem and depression

 The present study examined the relationship between parental care and control perceived by Korean–American adolescents, and further investigated the relationships between parental attachment styles and mental health measures including self-esteem, depression, and social support.
 The relationship between parental care and parental control resulted in a significantly negative correlation.
 Parental care showed significantly positive correlations with self-esteem and social support, and a negative correlation with depression.
 Parental control showed a significantly negative correlation with self-esteem, and a significantly positive correlation with depression.
 The analysis demonstrated that optimal parenting showed significantly higher self-esteem, lower depression, and higher social support than the other groups.